Kara-Marko: Life and career

-After Hadži-Melentije left for the Russian Empire in 1810, Karađorđe appointed Kara-Marko the vojvoda of the Sokol nahija (district) and a military senior (starešina) in Rača.
+After Hadži-Melentije left for the Russian Empire in 1810, Karađorđe appointed Kara-Marko the vojvoda (general) of the Soko nahija (district) and a military senior (starešina) in Rača.
+He fought heroically in the Podrinje region, and for his courage, he was elevated to vojvoda.
+He was based at the Baurić trench.
 At this time, his clerk was Nićifor Ninković, and his buljubaše (captains) were Petar and Janko.
-After an intrigue, Karađorđe had him removed on 7 April 1813, after which he was for a short period with Mateja Nenadović in Valjevo.
+After an intrigue, Karađorđe had him removed on 7 April 1813, after which he worked with Matija Nenadović in Valjevo.
 In May 1813 he gathered an army and crossed into Osat to defend it from the Ottomans.
 He was one of few that did not flee to the Habsburg monarchy after the suppression of the uprising.
 He settled a village near Topola and became a hajduk (brigand).

 Due to his loyalty to Karađorđe, the new Serbian leader Miloš Obrenović ordered his murder and had his severed head given to the Vizier of Belgrade.
 The rest of his body were brought by his descendants to the church in Grabovac near Valjevo to be buried in the porta in 1845.
+He had received many wounds while fighting in Podrinje, and was described as very heroic, famed, and a good singer.
+He was included in an epic poem in Sarajlija's Srbijanka.

+He attained legendary fame in Osat.
+His scribe Nićifor Ninković wrote about him.